 - specific about the behavior, trait or accomplishment; for example, “You were so kind to the new girl in your class when you asked her to play with you and your friends.”

-- sincere, not hollow or flat , but also not excessive or overdone in frequency or intensity – it should match the situation – children can sense false praise and it can cause them to discount what you say and even to doubt themselves.
+- sincere, but not excessive or overdone in frequency or intensity.
+It should match the situation.
+Children can sense false praise and it can cause them to discount what you say and even to doubt themselves.

 - Describe what you see: “I see a really clean floor.”